-9. Ensure the UE is in State [to be updated] with generic procedure parameters Connectivity NR, Connected without release On, Test Mode On and Test Loop Function On according to TS 38.508-1 [12] clause 4.5.
+9. Ensure the UE is in State RRC_CONNECTED with generic procedure parameters Connectivity NR, Connected without release On, Test Mode On and Test Loop Function On according to TS 38.508-1 [12] clause 4.5.
 Message contents are defined in clause 6.3.3.4.3.

 < Unchanged sections omitted >